What Else Science Requires of Time

 Two accurate, synchronized clocks do not stay synchronized if they undergo different gravitational forces.
 This is a second kind of time dilation, in addition to dilation due to speed.
 So, a correct clock’s time depends on the clock’s history of both speed and gravitational influence.
 Gravitational time dilation would be especially apparent if a clock were to approach a black hole.
 The rate of ticking of a clock approaching the black hole slows radically upon approach to the horizon of the hole as judged by the rate of a clock that remains safely back on Earth.
 This slowing is sometimes misleadingly described as time slowing down.
 After a clock falls through the event horizon, it can still report its values to Earth, and when it reaches the center of the hole not only does it stop ticking, but it also reaches the end of time, the end of its proper time.

 The general theory of relativity theory has additional implications for time.
 In 1948-9, the logician Kurt Gödel discovered radical solutions to Einstein’s equations, solutions in which there are what are called “closed time-like curves” in graphical representations of spacetime.
-The unusual curvature is due to the rotation of all the matter in Gödel’s possible universe.
-As one progresses forward in time along one of these curves, one arrives back at one’s starting point.
+The unusual curvature is due to the rotation of all the matter throughout Gödel’s universe.
+As one progresses forward in time along one of these curves, one arrives back at one’s starting point—thus, time travel!
 Fortunately, there is no empirical evidence that our own universe has this rotation.
+Some physicists are not convinced from Gödel’s work that time travel is possible in our own universe even if it obeys Einstein’s general theory of relativity.
 Here is Einstein’s reaction to Gödel’s work on time travel:

 Kurt Gödel’s essay constitutes, in my opinion, an important contribution to the general theory of relativity, especially to the analysis of the concept of time.
 The problem involved here disturbed me already at the time of the building of the general theory of relativity, without my having succeeded in clarifying it.

-Several remarks above have been made about the microstructure of time, but let’s review these in more detail.
-In mathematical physics, the ordering of instants by the happens-before relation of temporal precedence is complete in the sense that there are no gaps in the sequence of instants.
+Let’s explore the microstructure of time in more detail.
+In mathematical physics used in both relativity theory and quantum theory, the ordering of instants by the happens-before relation of temporal precedence is complete in the sense that there are no gaps in the sequence of instants.
 Any interval of time is a continuum, so the points of time form a linear continuum.
-Unlike physical objects, physical time is believed to be infinitely divisible—that is, divisible in the sense of the actually infinite, not merely in Aristotle’s sense of potentially infinite.
-Regarding the density of instants, the ordered instants are so densely packed that between any two there is a third so that no instant has a next instant.
+Unlike physical objects, physical time and physical space are believed to be infinitely divisible—that is, divisible in the sense of the actually infinite, not merely in Aristotle’s sense of potentially infinite.
+Regarding the density of instants, the ordered instants are so densely packed that between any two there is a third so that no instant has a very next instant.
 Regarding continuity, time’s being a linear continuum implies that there is a nondenumerable infinity of instants between any two non-simultaneous instants.
 The rational number line does not have so many points between any pair of different points; it is not continuous the way the real number line is, but rather contains many gaps.
-The real numbers such as pi, which is not a rational number, fill the gaps.
+The real numbers such as pi and the square root of two fill the gaps.

 The actual temporal structure of events can be embedded in the real numbers, at least locally, but how about the converse?
 That is, to what extent is it known that the real numbers can be adequately embedded into the structure of the instants, at least locally?
-This question is asking for the justification of saying time is not discrete or atomistic.
+This question is asking for the justification of saying time is not discrete, that is, not atomistic.
 The problem here is that the shortest duration ever measured is about 250 zeptoseconds.
 A zeptosecond is 10−21 second.
 For times shorter than about 10-43 second, which is the physicists’ favored candidate for the duration of an atom of time, science has no experimental grounds for the claim that between any two events there is a third.
-Instead, the justification of saying the reals can be embedded into an interval of instants is that (i) the assumption of continuity is very useful because it allows the mathematical methods of calculus to be used in the physics of time; (ii) there are no known inconsistencies due to making this assumption; and (iii) there are no better theories available.
-The qualification earlier in this paragraph about “at least locally” is there in case there is time travel to the past so that the total duration of the time loop is finite.
+Instead, the justification of saying the reals can be embedded into the structure of the instants is that (i) the assumption of continuity is very useful because it allows the mathematical methods of calculus to be used in the physics of time; (ii) there are no known inconsistencies due to making this assumption; and (iii) there are no better theories available.
+The qualification earlier in this paragraph about “at least locally” is there in case there is time travel to the past.
 A circle is continuous, and one-dimensional, but it is like the real numbers only locally.

 One can imagine two empirical tests that would reveal time’s discreteness if it were discrete—(1) being unable to measure a duration shorter than some experimental minimum despite repeated tries, yet expecting that a smaller duration should be detectable with current equipment if there really is a smaller duration, and (2) detecting a small breakdown of Lorentz invariance.
 But if any experimental result that purportedly shows discreteness is going to resist being treated as a mere anomaly, perhaps due to error in the measurement apparatus, then it should be backed up with a confirmed theory that implies the value for the duration of the atom of time.
 This situation is an instance of the kernel of truth in the physics joke that no observation is to be trusted until it is backed up by theory.

-It is commonly remarked that, according to relativity theory, nothing can go faster than light, not even the influence of gravity.
+It is commonly remarked that, according to relativity theory, nothing can go faster than c, the speed of light, not even the influence of gravity.
 The remark needs some clarification, else it is incorrect.
-Here are three ways to go faster than light.
-(1) First, the medium needs to be specified.
+Here are three ways to go faster than the speed c.
+(1) First, the medium needs to be specified. c is the speed of light in a vacuum.
 The speed of light in certain crystals can be much less than c, say 40 miles per hour, and if so, then a horse outside the crystal could outrun the light beam.
-(2) Second, the limit c applies only locally to objects within space relative to other nearby objects within space, and it requires that no object pass another object locally at faster than c.
-However, globally the general theory of relativity places no restrictions on how fast space itself can expand.
-So, two galaxies can drift apart from each other at faster than the speed of light if the intervening space expands sufficiently rapidly.
+(2) Second, the limit c applies only to objects within space relative to other objects within space, and it requires that no object pass another object locally at faster than c.
+However, the general theory of relativity places no restrictions on how fast space itself can expand.
+So, two galaxies can fly apart from each other at faster than the speed c of light if the intervening space expands sufficiently rapidly.
 (3) Imagine standing still outside on the flat ground and aiming your laser pointer forward and parallel to the ground.
 Now change the angle in order to aim the pointer down at your feet.
 During that process of changing the angle, the point of intersection of the pointer and the tangent plane of the ground will move toward your feet faster than the speed c.
-This does not violate relativity theory because the point of intersection is merely a geometrical object, not a physical object, so its speed is not restricted by relativity theory.
+This does not violate relativity theory because the point of intersection is merely a geometrical object, a point, not a physical object, so its speed is not restricted by relativity theory.

 For more about special relativity, see Special Relativity: Proper Times, Coordinate Systems, and Lorentz Transformations.